micropython/micropython/CODECONVENTIONS.md

   `--no-verify`).
 * To ignore the pre-commit message format check temporarily, start the commit message subject line with "WIP" (for "Work In Progress").
+* If you installed Python 3 from the Windows store, make sure that the `python3` App Execution Alias is enabled as the python3 command must be available to run the pre-commit scripts.
+  To check: type `python3 --version` on a Windows terminal prompt.
+  To change: Start>  Settings> Apps> Advanced App Settings> python3.exe

 Python code conventions
 =======================